AngelosPsy/EPPR/Lecture2/index.md

 ```

 *Questions*
-- How would you select rows 3, 5 for column 2?
+- How would you select rows 3, and 5 for column 2?
-- How would you select rows 1, 2 for all columns?
+- How would you select rows 1, and 2 for all columns?
 - How would you select the values of column 1 that are above 200?

 ----